Twitter Mistakes To Avoid

 Even if you have an account set up for a product or service you should still have a main account that is you, branding you.

-Your Twitter background is a great place to show your brand, share more info or contact info.
+When it comes to Twitter mistakes, you would think updating your header is a no brainer since Your Twitter header is a great place to show your brand, share more info or contact info.

 Not taking advantage of this real estate is a big mistake.

 Now I will say don’t go overboard, a little branding and info will go a long way.

 The best way to get results from your efforts on Twitter is to be there, be active.
 Now the question is, how much do you need to be there?

 I don’t really know haha But I do know the more your there the more you will get out of Twitter.